Calling All App State Student Artists!

 - Personal Growth and Development: Challenging yourself and striving to do one’s best and become fully self-actualized during the time spent at Appalachian is an accompanying goal for most if not all students.
 Images that promote or reflect this journey will be considered.

-- All entries will be screened and juried in to the on-line gallery by a selected panel for voting to proceed.
-Selections will be based on factors such as 1) general appropriateness to the spirit of the contest, 2) degree of adherence to the establised themes, 3) professionalism and technical execution, 4) creativity demonstrated
+- All entries will be approved for the on-line gallery (for final voting) by a selected panel.
+Initial gallery access will be based on factors such as 1) general appropriateness to the spirit of the contest, 2) degree of adherence to the established themes, 3) professionalism and technical execution, 4) creativity